dgamboa/assignment_L/docs/documentation.md

 # MongoDB to SQL Translator
 The purpose of the translator is to take in a MongoDB query as input, and return the same query in SQL as the output.

+## Running the Tests
+From the main directory in the terminal, run `python -m unittest tests/tests.py`.

 ## Running the Translator
-From the main directory in the terminal, run `python translator/translator.py` to review printed query outputs.
-Additional examples can be added directly in `translator.py` and run in the same way.
+Create a sample file on the project's root directory.
+From the sample file, import main with `from translator import main`, and call the `main.translate` function passing in a string containing a MongoDB query: `main.translate(query -> str): -> str`.
+The function will return a string with the MongoDB query translated to SQL.

+Alternatively, import main in the REPL with `from translator import main` and run the function directly from the terminal.

 ## Engineering Specs
 - The translator supports the following MongoDB methods: